 The Center's research involves scientific instrumentation including incoherent scatter radar, satellite, optical and radio wave instruments.
 The Center conducts basic physics research in the ionosphere/magnetosphere, middle atmosphere/lower thermosphere, and stratosphere/troposphere.

-For the National Science Foundation, the Center leads operations of several major research facilities, from which data are used by hundreds of scientists annually:
+For the National Science Foundation (NSF), the Center leads operations of several major research facilities, from which data are used by hundreds of scientists annually:

 - Sondrestrom Research Facility: In cooperation with Denmark's Meteorological Institute, the Center has operated, managed, and conducted research at the Sondrestrom sitein Greenland since 1983.

 - Poker Flat Incoherent Scatter Radar: PFISR is one of the Advanced Modular Incoherent Scatter Radar (AMISR) designs.
 AMISR is a modular, mobile radar facility used to study the upper atmosphere and observe space weather events.
 AMISR is deployed at Poker Flat Research Range in Alaska.

 - Resolute Incoherent Scatter Radar: RISR is also an AMISR design and is located in Resolute Bay, Nunavut, Canada.
-It is used for basic research in solar wind and observations of polar cap phenomena at this facility in Canada, and is currently undergoing an upgrade to produce a second AMISR for the University of Calgary.
+It is used for basic research in solar wind and observations of polar cap phenomena, and is being upgraded to produce a second AMISR for the University of Calgary.

 - Arecibo Observatory: In 2011, SRI was selected to operate and maintain this facility in Puerto Rico, which contains the world's largest, most sensitive single-dish radio telescope.
 The observatory is preeminent for its research in astronomy, planetary studies, and space and atmospheric sciences.

-- With the support of NSF and the National Aeronautics and Space Administration, the Center also occasionally coordinates the operation of facilities at Altair, Marshall Islands for basic ionospheric research.
+With NSF and National Aeronautics and Space Administration (NASA) support, the Center also occasionally coordinates the operation of facilities at Altair, Marshall Islands for basic ionospheric research.